Bionif92/Cursos-de-Programacion/TypeScript/TypeScript.md

 		"noImplicitAny" // ensure we dont have "any" type "strictNullChecks" // strict will null elements
 		"strictFunctionTypes" // see later
-		"strictBindCallApply" // when you use .bind and you configure to null }
+		"strictBindCallApply" // when you use .bind and you configure to null, and dont put argument }
 ````

+See other options later in the course

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMzI1MzI1NCw3NzU0NzQwNTAsMjczOD
+eyJoaXN0b3J5IjpbLTcwNDczMjc4Miw3NzU0NzQwNTAsMjczOD
 I4NjAyLC0xMjk1Njk5ODQ4LDE3MjM3ODk1NjAsLTk0NjM2ODUx
 LDEyODU4OTA5ODAsLTEyNjY1Mjc0NDMsLTE4OTM1Mjc4MTYsLT
 IxMjI2NTU2ODUsLTE5MTY2NDkwNDAsLTE1NDk1MDk4NTcsMTA4